 The president of the U.S. appoints a three-person board that runs the NCUA.
 Each member serves a six-year term.
 At most, only two people can serve on the board and belong to the same political party.

 But when you open an account at a credit union, your deposits are called shares.
-The NCUA protects these shares.
-How?
-Each member credit union contributes 1% of insured shares toward the NCUA.
+The NCUA protects these shares, as each member credit union contributes 1% of insured shares toward the NCUA.
 The organization uses these funds to cover potential claims and their operating costs.
 However, not a single credit union has lost insured savings since the inception of the NCUA in the 1970s.
 Furthermore, the NCUA also runs programs designed to help credit unions stay afloat if they’re suffering financially.

 How Do I Get More NCUA Insurance?